lbrclbrc/my_coin/whitepaper_draft.md

 # my_coin WhitePaper (Draft)

-# ?
-The PDF version may be more readable

 > This document is the **technical description / draft specification** of the my_coin protocol.
 > It is intended for readers who already have a rough idea of what zero-knowledge proofs and Zcash-style anonymity systems can do (but are **not** required to understand low-level algorithms or curve details).